ABDELILAHelkrymy/MakLabs-DIGIFRET/README.md

   ## Static pages:
   * dashboard
   * Bilan carbon
   * and some information related to grage truck and trip
+  * Trajet de retour not working